-- Making sexually explicit material available to children – Minimum jail sentence of 6 months to a maximum of 14 years
+- Making sexually explicit material available to children carries with it a minimum jail sentence of 90 days (if proceeded by summary conviction) to a maximum of 14 years

-- Luring a child: Minimum jail sentence of 1 year to a maximum of 14 years
+- Luring a child carries with it a minimum jail sentence of six months (if proceeded by a summary conviction) to a maximum of 14 years

-- Accessing or possessing child pornography: Minimum jail sentence of 1 year to a maximum of 10 years
+- Accessing or possessing child pornography carries with it a minimum jail sentence of six months (if proceeded by summary conviction) to a maximum of 10 years

-- Making or distributing child pornography: Minimum jail sentence of 1 year to a maximum of 14 years
+- Making or distributing child pornography carries with it a minimum jail sentence of one year to a maximum of 14 years

-Convictions for any of these offences also result in the offender being placed on the National Sex Offenders Registry and other potential restrictions upon release.
+Convictions for any of these offences also result in the offender being placed on the National Sex Offenders Registry and other potential restrictions upon release from jail

 Frequently Asked Questions About Child Pornography and Child Luring Charges in Alberta